Milstein schemes and antithetic multilevel Monte Carlo sampling for delay McKean-Vlasov equations and interacting particle systems: Proof of Theorem

 \begin{proof} The moment stability of $Y^{i,N,f}$ and $Y^{i,N,a}$ is a consequence of the main results stated in Section \ref{Section:Sec2}.
-Now, H\"{o}lder's inequality yields
+For the one-step errors, we remark that H\"{o}lder's inequality yields

-Taking expectations on both sides, employing the growth assumptions on the coefficients along with the moment bounds and standard estimates for Brownian increments allows to deduce the claim. \end{proof} \end{lem}
+Then, taking expectations on both sides, employing the growth assumptions on the coefficients along with the moment stability of $Y^{i,N,f}$ and standard estimates for Brownian increments allows to deduce the claim. \end{proof} \end{lem}

 We proceed by stating another standard lemma, which bounds the difference of $Y^{i,N,f}$ and $Y^{i,N,a}$ over a coarse time-step and will be needed throughout this section: \begin{lem} Let Assumptions ({\bf AAD}$_b^1$)--({\bf AAD}$_b^3$) and ({\bf AAD}$_\si^1$)--({\bf AAD}$_\si^2$) hold.
-Then, for any $p \geq 1$ there exists a constant $C>0$ such that
+Then, for any $p \geq 2$ there exists a constant $C>0$ such that